nju-websoft/muKG/README.md

 ### Evaluator

-**(joint) link prediction & entity typing:** It uses the energy function to compute the plausibility of a candidate triple.
+**(joint) link prediction & entity typing:** This module is inspired by [TorchKGE](https://github.com/torchkge-team/torchkge), a PyTorch-based library for efficient training and evaluation of KG embedding.
+It uses the energy function to compute the plausibility of a candidate triple.
 The implemented metrics for assessing the performance of embedding tasks include Hits@K, mean rank (MR) and mean reciprocal rank (MRR).
 The hyperparameter json file stored in `args` subfolder allows you to set Hits@K.

 **entity alignment**: It provides several metrics to measure entity embedding similarities, such as the cosine, inner, Euclidean distance, and cross-domain similarity local scaling.
 The evaluation process can be accelerated using multiprocessing.
 ### Multi-GPU and multi-processing computation